All Episodes

 And I do know he thinks it because I just heard what I heard, and so did you.

-Oh, we had a caller earlier today asking me about the proposal by Dingy Harry to let states opt out of the public option, and I said there's gonna be a public option, and nobody's gonna be able to opt out of it.
+Oh, we had a caller earlier today asking me about the proposal by Dingy Harry to let states opt out of the public option.

-You're gonna be forced into it.
+You're going to be forced into it.

 There's no reason to do government-run health care if there's no public option.